softmatterlab/SmartTrap/README.md

 ### Puller assembly
 The puller consists of a metal base with two rods along which the pipette holder can slide.
-A platina wire is heated using resistive heating to
+A platina wire is heated using resistive heating to heat up the capillary and melt it.

-**Components**
-- Puller base
- - (Thorlabs ---)
-- Puller legs
- - (Thorlabs ---)
-- BNC connectors
- -
-- Platina wire
- - ()
-- Screws
-- Programmable power supply
- - Tenma ... is used by default.
-Can also use any other powersupply that implements the same python protocol.
-- Springs
- - Four small springs are used to push the clamps out when removing a pipette.
-There are no strict requirements on the springs other than that they should fit.
-The puller will work also without them.

 ### Using the puller
 To use the pipette puller first mount a glass capillary in it.